replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, and 1.23

 ### New Features
-* Add support for installing a [specific application release](/enterprise/installing-embedded-cluster#install-in-an-online-environment).
+* Adds support for installing a specific application release.
+For more information about installing a specific application version, see [Installing in an Online (Internet-connected) Environment](/enterprise/installing-existing-cluster-online) and [Installing with the Kubernetes Installer](/enterprise/installing-embedded-cluster).
-* Extends the ability of [status informers](/vendor/admin-console-display-app-status#resource-statuses) to detect if the application is being updated.
+* Extends the ability of status informers to detect if the application is being updated.
-* Ability to provide a `strict` preflight spec that must run and cannot have any `strict` failure outcomes before fail before deploying an application.
-For more information about strict preflight checks, see [About Preflight Checks and Support Bundles](/vendor/preflight-support-bundle-creating#about-preflight-checks-and-support-bundles).
+* Adds the ability to provide a strict preflight, which cannot be skipped and must not have any failure outcomes.
+Any failure outcomes will prevent the user from deploying the application.
+For more information on strict preflights, see [About preflight checks and support bundles​](/vendor/preflight-support-bundle-creating#about-preflight-checks-and-support-bundles) in Creating Preflight Checks and Support Bundles.
-* Application release channels that do not have [semantic versioning](/vendor/releases-understanding#semantic-versioning) enabled can now perform automatic release deployments.
-The most recent release is used when updating, regardless of its version tag.
+* New versions can automatically be deployed in the admin console, regardless of whether the vendor uses semantic versioning.
+For more information on automatically deploying new versions, see [Configure Automatic Updates​](/enterprise/updating-apps#configure-automatic-updates) in Updating an Application.

 ### Bug Fixes
-* Fixes an issue that can cause images that are still used by the application to be deleted from the private kURL registry during image garbage collection.
+* Fixes an issue that could cause images that are still used by the application to be deleted from the private registry in a Kubernetes installer-created cluster during image garbage collection.
-* Fixes an issue where the same license can be installed more than once, in some cases.
+* Fixes an issue where the same license could be installed more than once in some cases.
-* Fixes an issue where the Cluster Management tab would not be initially present if the application is installed using kURL.
+* Fixes an issue where the Cluster Management tab was not always initially present for Kubernetes installer-created clusters.
-* Fixes an issue where trying to re-download a pending application version after upgrading from KOTS 1.65 would fail due to an invalid license for that version.
+* Fixes an issue where attempting to re-download a pending application version would fail after upgrading the admin console from KOTS 1.65.
-* Fixes an issue where the application icon in the metadata would not show as the favicon on the TLS pages.
+* Fixes an issue where the app icon in the metadata did not show as the favicon on the TLS pages.

 ## 1.66.0